raffomania/pinvault/README.md

 The vision outlined above is, at the moment, just a vision.
 Listed below are the features already implemented, as well as the things that are to come next.

 ### 0.1
-- [ ] Simple webextension / bookmarklet
+- [ ] simple webextension / bookmarklet
 - [ ] youtube-dl integration
 - [ ] IPFS integration

 ### 0.2
 - [ ] Content tagging
+- [ ] use a headless browser to connect to pages
+- [ ] simple image extraction heuristic
-- [ ] Element Picker for downloads
+- [ ] element Picker for downloads

 ### future
+- "Readability"-like article normalization
 - Discover and monitor RSS feeds
 - Element Picker for monitoring changes
 - Automatic content backup on other devices